Bareflank/hypervisor/README.md

 [C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md)
 including support for the [Guideline Support Library](https://github.com/Microsoft/GSL).

 Currently we have support for the following 64bit host operating systems on Intel _SandyBridge_ and above hardware:
-- Ubuntu 16.10
+- Ubuntu 16.10, 17.04
-- Debian Stretch
-- Fedora 25, 24
-- OpenSUSE Leap 42.2
 - Windows 10
 - Windows 8.1

+Although not officially supported, Bareflank has also been tested with the following Linux distributions:
+- Debian
+- Fedora
+- OpenSUSE
+- Arch Linux

 In the future, we would also like to support:
 - macOS